-We now live in a landscape of digital disruption caused by three new technology paradigms – the simultaneous rise of Cloud, Social, and Mobile working together can change the way we do things in every part of our business and personal lives.
-They could change the world of work completely, but up to now that potential has been unrealised.
+We now live in a landscape of digital disruption caused by three new technology paradigms – the simultaneous rise of Cloud, Social, and Mobile working together are changing the way we do things in every part of our business and personal lives.
+They are part of what we call the Digital Enterprise Wave of change and emerging technologies that are changing business and the world of work.
+But up to now that potential has been unrealised in so many companies and organisations.
 This manifesto lays down our roadmap for making digital and social work at the heart of business.

 1. We want to transform “business as usual” – everyone’s business model is under threat from digital disruption as the shift to cloud, social, and mobile are happening simultaneously.
 Businesses have no option – change or risk being leapfrogged by a more nimble competitor.
 More here.